-I was interested in oil companies as global corporations, I wanted to appropriate their star logo ( appropriated by the company, like shell) and fuel the tension of working with a politically incorrect subject in an ambiguous way.
+I was interested in oil companies as global corporations, I wanted to borrow their logo, an appropriated star and fuel the tension of working with a politically incorrect subject in an ambiguous way.
 I was really fascinated in petrol stations in their capacity as social spaces and as potential arenas for social activity – the way they’re lit, they’re like a stage.
-They have a captive passing audience and reveal something of the late-night psyche.
-They are an after party venue for revellers past their best, everyone who drives has to use them.
+They have a captive passing audience and reveal something of the late night psyche – an after party venue for revellers past their best, everyone who drives has to use them.

 I was interested in appropriating the corporate logo of the star and trying to use that symbol for my own purposes and undo its associations – in being very politically incorrect with the whole subject of oil companies and petrol, it wasn’t an obvious critique of the Texaco Corporation.
 I was also interested in how I could make a relationship on some level with the corporation, what would happen, using the attempt to get sponsorship as a kind of Trojan horse – “Commingling the format of a love affair with an attempt to get corporate sponsorship”.

 The video is meant to be like a love song, and focuses on the full moon, their star, and red lighting, which links to another starting point.
 My lover at the time lived by a Texaco in London, while I was living in Amsterdam, and I enjoyed the ‘romantic’ fact that we shared the Texaco star as well as the real stars in the sky.